BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-product-differences.md

 ## SOLIDWORKS Add-in Only

-Use the [SOLIDWORKS add-in documentation](pdmpublishersolidworks.md) for profiles, starter templates, [profile sharing by PIN](pdmpublishersolidworks_profile_sharing.md), the collapsible task-pane navigation, opening the export folder after publishing, the job Logs tab, and add-in About/theme settings.
+Use the [SOLIDWORKS add-in documentation](pdmpublishersolidworks.md) for Publish profiles, [complete settings](pdmpublishersolidworks_settings.md), [Save As New](pdmpublishersolidworks_save-as-new.md), [Property Doctor](pdmpublishersolidworks_property-doctor.md), [Smart Pack and Go](pdmpublishersolidworks_smart-pack.md), interactive publishing, logs, updates, and licensing.

 > [!TIP]
 > If you are configuring a task in the PDM Administration tool, follow the **PDM Professional** section of the TOC.
-If you are publishing from a task pane inside SOLIDWORKS, follow the **SOLIDWORKS add-in** section.
+If you are using the PDMPublisher CommandManager commands inside SOLIDWORKS, follow the **SOLIDWORKS add-in** section.